OPTIFAST Intermittent Fasting 3 Week Plan

 Total calories intake per feast day: 1,200 for women and 1,500 for men, depending on weight loss goal.

-Select 4 boxes of Shakes, Soups or Desserts, as well as 2 boxes of Bars of your choice.
+Select 1 box of Protein Plus Shakes, 1 boxes of Banana or Caramel Shakes, 1 box of Bars as well as 2 boxes of Shakes, Soups and Desserts of your choice.

 In order to lose weight, we need to take in less energy in the form of calories than we burn off.
 By taking in around 800 - 850 calories each day, most people will achieve a significant energy deficit which helps to promote weight loss.
 The OPTIFAST diet replacement approach provides fewer calories whilst still providing all the micronutrients you need than some other approaches to weight loss, and is usually followed for a shorter period of time.